hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/116_the_preparatory_renunciation.md

 ## THE PREPARATORY RENUNCIATION

-We have now finished the consideration of what may be called the preparatory Bhakti, and are entering on the study of the Parâ-Bhakti or supreme devotion.
+We have now finished the consideration of what may be called the preparatory Bhakti, and are entering on the study of the Parā-Bhakti or supreme devotion.
 We have to speak of a preparation to the practice of this Para-Bhakti.
 All such preparations are intended only for the purification of the soul.
 The repetition of names, the rituals, the